View our Buoyant Microbubble Cell Separation Products

 Akadeum’s microbubble-based B cell isolation products are a revolutionary way to approach cell sorting.
 Our buoyancy-activated cell sorting (BACS™) technology is an innovative alternative to traditional B cell isolation protocols—reducing costs, saving time, and simplifying workflows while improving the purity and viability of sorted cells.

 Our line of B cell isolation products includes microbubble cell separation kits for mouse cells.
+We also have an available human B cell isolation kit.
 We are continually updating our product line with BACS™ technology, but if you don’t see what you’re looking for, contact us.

 B cells are one of the two major types of lymphocytes, the other being T cells.
 B cells are derived from hematopoietic stem cells in the bone marrow and progress through several stages of maturation in the bone marrow and spleen.